What Are Leatherjackets And Why Are They A Problem For Golf?

 Leatherjackets living beneath greens can seriously damage the putting surface (Photo: courtesy of STRI)

-The problem for golf courses comes during the period when the larvae are in the ground.
-They feed on grass roots during the day, but also come to the surface on damp evenings to feed on leaf tissue.
+The issues arises during the period when the larvae are in the ground, as they feed on grass roots during the day and surface on damp evenings to feed on leaf tissue.
+The up and down movement out of the soil can leave a pitted and often bumpy surface, especially on putting greens.

 Greens can end up looking like they've been hollow-tined very irregularly